 The Mendocino SAFE motorist aid call box program has completed 141 installations.
-The adopted Five-Year Strategic & Financial Plan budgets for revenue and expenditures.
+Budgets are adopted annually.
 Revenues have been consistently above \$100,000 annually from vehicle registration fees countywide.
-A series of technical and legal issues delayed implementation over several years of system development.
+Five-Year Strategic & Financial Plans have been adopted to reflect operation and maintenance of the system, most recently in 2017.
+A brief history: a series of technical and legal issues delayed implementation over several years of system development.
 The cash fund balance had accumulated nearly \$1 million in 2013; this was reduced as expenditures were made to implement the SAFE Plan during FY 2013/14 through 2016/17.
 The plan was fully implemented on state highways in FY 2017/18.
-(Options are available to install on certain county roads.)
-A new five-year plan was adopted in March 2017 to reflect operation and maintenance of the system.
 Mendocino SAFE operates 45 boxes using satellite technology, as the first in the nation to test and demonstrate early adoption of equipment for use in remote areas where little or no cellular reception is available.
-The other 96 call boxes have cellular service.
-The current work in progress is responding to cellular network changes by the service operator.
+These are more expensive to operate.
+The other 96 call boxes have cellular service, recently subject to costly cellular network changes by the service operator.
+With reduced funding available, the current focus is on maintenance of the existing system.